Classical algorithms for estimating expectation values in linear-optical circuits

-In particular, the molecular vibronic spectra problem~\cite{huh2015boson} has been considered as a potential application of boson sampling, which is essentially equivalent to computing grouped output probabilities $p(\bm{m})$ of boson sampling~(See SM~Sec.~S4~\cite{SM} for more details):
+In particular, the MVS problem~\cite{huh2015boson} has been considered as a potential application of boson sampling, which is essentially equivalent to computing grouped output probabilities $p(\bm{m})$ of boson sampling~(See SM~Sec.~S4~\cite{SM} for more details):

 where $\bm{\omega} \in \mathbb{Z}^M_{\geq0}$ and $\Omega=\{0,\dots,\Omega_\text{max}\}$.
-While a boson sampler can efficiently approximate Eq.~\eqref{eq:group} by sampling and counting the frequency of each group indexed by $\Omega$, classical approaches seem unlikely to be promising not just because the output probability $p(\bm{m})$ is \#P-hard to compute but also because the number of outcomes $\bm{m}$ corresponding to each group $\Omega$ is generally exponentially large.
 In Ref.~\cite{oh2024mvs}, however, the authors observe that the Fourier components of Eq.~\eqref{eq:group} are expressed as the expectation value of a phase shifter as Eq.~\eqref{eq:fourier}.
-Therefore, if Eq.~\eqref{eq:fourier} is additively approximated, the grouped probabilities Eq.~\eqref{eq:group} are reproduced within an additive error through the inverse Fourier transform~\cite{SM}.
+Therefore, if Eq.~\eqref{eq:fourier} is additively approximated, the grouped probabilities Eq.~\eqref{eq:group} are reproduced within an additive-error through the inverse Fourier transform~\cite{SM}.

 While Ref.~\cite{oh2024mvs} proves that this is the case when $|\psi\rangle$ is a product Gaussian state or a Fock state, leading to dequantization, for more general input states, like a product squeezed Fock state, a quantum advantage may still exist since no classical algorithm is known yet.
-Notably, by setting $|\phi \rangle=|\psi\rangle$ and $\hat{U}\to \hat{U}^{\dagger}e^{i\hat{\bm{n}}\cdot \bm{\phi}}\hat{U}$ in Theorem~\ref{th:ggurvits}, our classical algorithm can approximate Eq.~\eqref{eq:fourier} for any product input state: \begin{corollary}[Phase shifter expectation value] Phase shifter expectation value of a linear optical circuit can be efficiently approximated for an arbitrary product input state. \end{corollary} Therefore, our algorithm enables efficient approximation of the grouped probabilities in Eq.~\eqref{eq:group} for arbitrary input states and thus solves a generalized molecular vibronic spectra problem for arbitrary input states, an open problem posed in Ref.~\cite{oh2024mvs}.
+This possibility is particularly important because such an extension has recently been experimentally implemented~\cite{wang2020efficient}.
+Notably, by setting $|\phi \rangle=|\psi\rangle$ and $\hat{U}\to \hat{U}^{\dagger}e^{i\hat{\bm{n}}\cdot \bm{\phi}}\hat{U}$ in Theorem~\ref{th:ggurvits}, our classical algorithm can approximate Eq.~\eqref{eq:fourier} for any product input state: \begin{corollary}[Phase-shifter expectation value] Phase-shifter expectation value of a linear-optical circuit can be efficiently approximated for an arbitrary product input state. \end{corollary} Therefore, our algorithm enables efficient approximation of the grouped probabilities in Eq.~\eqref{eq:group} for arbitrary product input states and thus solves a generalized MVS problem for arbitrary product input states, an open problem posed in Ref.~\cite{oh2024mvs}.